 DEERS & ID Cards

-Absolutely NOTHING can take place without obtaining a completed DD Form 1172, APPLICATION FOR UNIFORMED SERVICES IDENTIFICATION CARD DEERS ENROLLMENT and a current ID Card.
-This must be the FIRST thing accomplished upon in-processing at your duty station.
+Absolutely NOTHING can take place without submitting a CURRENT DD Form 137-5 form and receiving a favorable DD Form 1172, APPLICATION FOR UNIFORMED SERVICES IDENTIFICATION CARD DEERS ENROLLMENT and a current ID Card.
+This must be the FIRST thing accomplished before any changes in duty occur.
 Whether it is for Mobility prior to AD/TDY Deployment for part time service members or a PCS change for AD members, nothing can happen without these documents being obtained by the service member (Sponsor) and their dependants.

 Active Duty and retired members are automatically registered in DEERS, but they must take action to register their family members and ensure they are correctly entered into the database.
-Failure to enroll or mistakes in the database that are left unaddressed can cause problems with TriCare claims and in some cases treatment, so it is critical to maintain correct DEERS information.
+Failure to enroll or mistakes in the database that are left unaddressed can cause a Denial of TriCare benefits.
+It is critical to maintain correct and updated DD Form 137-5 and all required DEERS information.

 Updating your DEERS information is a simple process.
 The service member may contact the TriCare managed support coordinator in their Region, the local TriCare Service Support Center or the nearest ID card facility.
 Only a sponsor can add, delete or change a family member's status on DEERS, and proper documentation such as a marriage certificate, birth certificate, divorce decree or an incapacitation order is required.

-*Note: If an incapacitated dependent/family member needs an ID card or enrollment in DEERS the Member MUST obtain a letter or statement of Medical Sufficiency.
+*Note: If an incapacitated dependent/family member needs an ID card or enrollment in DEERS the Member MUST obtain a CURRENT Form 1172 letter, and a statement of Medical Sufficiency from the dependent's PCM.
 These letters or statements MUST be no more than 90 days old.
 For an explaination and basic outline See SNRPs September 2009 Newsletter Medical Sufficiency Letters Simplified.

 TriCare Recommends the Following DEERS Action: